Tiffany-Zhehan-Zhu/Broadway-Finance-2019___Python-R/readme.md

-# How does Broadwasy show peoformance affect its financial performance?
+# How does Broadway show performance affect its financial performance?

 **Problem Statement**